 15 Fabulous Things to Do in Porto

 Adding to the many reasons to visit Porto, is the great weather.
-Even during my visit in late November it was warm and the sun was shining, making the city one of the places that is great to visit all year round.
+I visited in mid November, and the temperature was still warm and the sun was still shining.
+During winter the temperature doesn’t really fall below 15 degrees, making Porto an ideal destination to visit all year round.

 1. Visit the World’s Most Beautiful Bookshop